PagerDuty/postmortem-docs/docs/how_to_write/writing.md

 - Was there work the team chose not to do in the past that contributed to this incident?
 - Research if there were any similar or related incidents in the past.
 Does this incident demonstrate a larger trend in your system?
 - Will this class of issue get worse/more likely as you continue to grow and scale the use of the service?

-!!! tip
-    At PagerDuty, we have a separate process for analyzing larger trends across multiple incidents to inform technical and organizational planning.
-Learn more in our guide on [Operational Reviews](http://reviews.pagerduty.com).

 Though it may not be a root cause, consider the process in your analysis.
 Did the way that people collaborate, communicate, and/or review work contribute to the incident?
 This is also an opportunity to evaluate and improve the incident response process.
 Consider what worked well and didn't work well within the incident response process during the incident.